Veeresh-1316/P2P_Crypto_2/design.md

   - blockchain - the blockchain as seen by the peer
   - hash_power - %age of hashing power the peer has

+- **Selfish_Miner(Peer):**
+  - Class subclasses from Peer class, reprsenting the selfish miners in the network
+  - private_lead - the lead of the private chain of selfish miner over the public chain
+  - private_longest_block - the block on which the selfish miner mines (the last block in private queue OR a block in public chain)
+  - private_queue - the private unpublished blocks mined by the miner

 ### Connected graph generation

 We used a slightly greedy approach to construct a connected graph where every peer is connected to 3 to 6 peers: